Marc Garneau Collegiate Institute: Student life

 Some of the clubs include chapters of FBLA, DECA, Law Society, MGCI EcoTeam, MGCI Muslim Student Association, Student Council, The Reckoner of MGCI, and the Key Club.
 The school has had several first and second-place finishes in the International FBLA Competition and the International DECA Competition.

-Other extracurricular activities include the Concert Band, String Orchestra, Music Council, Musical Theater, Mock Trials, Reach for the Top, Math Club, Computer Science Club, Cybersecurity Club, Game Development Club, and Physics Club.
+Other extracurricular activities include the Concert Band, String Orchestra, Music Council, Musical Theater, Mock Trials, Reach for the Top, Math Club, Computer Science Club, Cybersecurity Club, Game Development Club, Social Strategy Club, and Physics Club.

 Garneau provides students with a wide variety of sports teams including: Football, Rugby, Basketball, Soccer, Volleyball, Baseball, Field Hockey, Ultimate Frisbee, Cricket, Tennis, and an annual ball hockey tournament.
 The official mascot for the school is the cougar.

 Drama students at Marc Garneau perform musicals and plays, and participate in many activities, such as the Canadian Improv Games and the Sears Festival.

 The Reckoner of MGCI is the school's newspaper.
 The Reckoner was named "Best Volunteer Newspaper" at the "Toronto Star High School Newspaper Awards" in 2014 and "Best Electronic Newspaper" in 2011 and 2014.
 In 2015, The Reckoner was named "Best Electronic Newspaper" once again by the Toronto Star.